 Prior to joining UBS Financial Services, Inc., Debra was with Bank of America Private Bank, where she spent eight years as a Senior Vice President and Philanthropic Director managing philanthropy services for the South Central region of the US.
-Debra worked with high net worth and ultra high net worth individuals and families, private foundations and nonprofit organizations delivering best practices in charitable giving and philanthropy, including directing grantmaking for private foundations and charitable trusts for which the bank serves as trustee or co-trustee.
-Before Bank of America, Debra held various leadership roles in nonprofit management, beginning her career working in the museum industry, joining the Dallas Museum of Art in 1994.
+Debra worked with high net worth and ultra high net worth individuals and families. private foundations and nonprofit organizations delivering best practices in charitable giving and philanthropy, including directing grantmaking for private foundations and charitable trusts for which the bank serves as trustee or co-trustee.
+Before Bank of America, Debra held various leadership roles in nonprofit management, beginning her career working in the museum industry, ioining the Dallas Museum of Art in 1994.
 Following her career in the arts, Debra worked for the Communities Foundation of Texas and Parish Episcopal School.

-Debra currently serves as a Vice President of the Board of the Aaron Family Jewish Community Center.
-She is also a member of the Development Committee of The Senior Source of Dallas, whose mission is to enhance the quality of life and empower all older adults in Dallas to thrive.
+Debra currently serves as a member of the Development Committee of The Senior Source of Dallas, whose mission is to enhance the quality of life and empower all older adults in Dallas to thrive.
+Debra previously served as a Vice President of the Board of the Aaron Family Jewish Community Center.

 Debra is a graduate of The University of Texas at Austin with a Bachelors of Arts in Art History, and she holds the Chartered Advisor in Philanthropy® designation from the American College of Financial Services.
-Debra lives in Dallas, Texas, with her two teenage sons and her mini-dachshund.
+Debra is also Series 7 and 63 licensed.
+Debra lives in Dallas, Texas, with her two sons and her mini-dachshund.